luan048/Api-Videos/README.md

 # Video Platform - API

-Api with database, PostgreSQL inserted.
-As an example, a database was used to manage a fictitious car store.
+Api for a video system, with http routes.
 ## Summary
 - [How to set it up?](#1-how-to-set-it-up)
 - [Technologies used](#2-technologies-used)